 This was the case as well for Indians where they were asked which tribe their mother belonged instead of their mother’s country of origin.

-Other territories included:
+Other territories include:

 - American Samoa